Cane toad: Predators

 Opossums of the genus Didelphis likely can eat cane toads with impunity.
-Meat ants are unaffected by the cane toads' toxins, so are able to kill them.
-The cane toad's normal response to attack is to stand still and let its toxin kill the attacker, which allows the ants to attack and eat the toad.
+Meat ants are unaffected by the cane toads' toxins, so are able to kill them without reaction.
+The cane toad's normal response to attack is to stand still and let its toxin kill or repel the attacker, which allows the ants to attack and eat the toad.
 Saw-shelled turtles have also been seen successfully and safely eating cane toads.

+In Australia rakali (Australian water rats) in two years learnt how to eat cane toads safely.
+They select the largest toads, turn them over, remove the poisonous gallbladder, and eat the heart and other organs with "surgical precision".
+They remove the toxic skin and eat the thigh muscle.
+Other animals such as crows and kites turn cane toads inside out and eat non-poisonous organs, also thus avoiding the skin.